Skip to main content

 Note that the active tab was changed to the “Result” tab as shown below.

 To see the underlying data processed click the “Data” tab.
-This is the sample information seen in the Query by Example tool.
-A sample result is shown below.
+This is the same information seen in the Query by Example tool.
+A sample formatted result is shown below.

 We were able to very quickly obtain information from our NoSQL database data with embedded document and arrays structures.
 The formatting is mostly raw values at this point.